Sleep No More (Doctor Who): Outside references

 The title is in reference to the Shakespeare play, Macbeth: "Sleep no more!
 Macbeth does murder sleep" which the Doctor quotes during the episode.

 Clara asks if the Morpheus Machine is actually named after Morpheus, the god of dreams.
 The Morpheus hologram also uses the term 'in the arms of Morpheus', a phrase meaning to be in a deep sleep.

 The Morpheus machine theme-song, "Mr. Sandman", was popularized by the group The Chordettes among others in 1954.

 Those like Chopra who refuse to compress their sleep via the Morpheus process are referred to as 'Rips' - a reference to the short story "Rip Van Winkle" by Washington Irving.

 Production

 The read-through for this episode took place on 23 July 2015 and filming took place from 27 July to 12 August 2015.
 A new title screen specially designed for this episode was shown instead of the usual opening sequence, the first such instance in the show's history.

+After "Sleep No More" aired, Mark Gatiss developed a sequel set thousands of years before Gagan Rassmussen's Morpheus process experiments at Le Verrier where the Doctor discovers the same process experimented with on Earth, though this was scrapped in favor of "Empress of Mars" instead.